 Global market integration (click here) is key to buffering future commodity prices and food security from the negative effects of climate change on agriculture, says a Purdue University agricultural economist.

-Rising temperatures and an increase in extreme weather events will likely have adverse impacts on global crop production, leading to higher and food scarcity.
+Rising temperatures and an increase in extreme weather events will likely have adverse impacts on global crop production, leading to higher food prices and food scarcity.
 But global markets that have the ability to deliver food where it is needed most could help offset these consequences, said Thomas Hertel, distinguished professor of agricultural economics.

 Hertel will present his research at the American Association for the Advancement of Science's Annual Meeting in Washington, D.C., Sunday (Feb.
 14) at the Washington Marriott Wardman Park.